octocloudlabs/supercharge-docs/docs/walt/lab-3.md

 You are looking at the **Visual Studio Code** application running in the cloud, accessible via your browser.
 It's also possible to create a codespace and use the VS Code desktop application (on your PC or Mac) to connect to the codespace.
 The default option is to use the browser.

-With Codespaces, you can work on most devices, as long as it has a modern browser.
-We've tested it on iPads and Android tablets, so yes you can work on your projects from anywhere.
+With Codespaces, you can work on most keyboard-enabled devices with a modern browser, as long as it has a modern browser.
+We've tested it on iPad Pro, Android tablets, a Raspberry Pi, a 2012 Laptop running Ubuntu off a USB Stick and a $3000 MacBook Pro.
+Once it's booted up, the experience is virtually the same, so yes you can work on your projects from anywhere.

 ### Familiar to VS Code users